lyonzon2/RSA_script/README.md

    Follow the prompts to:

    Choose encryption (C) or decryption (D).
-   Enter the message, public/private key parameters (e.g., 𝑒e, 𝑑d, 𝑛n).
+   Enter the message, public/private key parameters (e.g., 𝑒, 𝑑, 𝑛).